qri-io/website/content/docs/tutorials/cli_quickstart.md

 Second, the registry supliments our search results.
 Once a dataset is published to the registry, it is indexed and other peers can use the `qri search` command to find it.

 Before we move forward, I want to clarify something.
-Once you add a dataset into Qri, any peer that connects to your Qri node can look at and add your dataset using the `qri peers` and `qri list <peername>` commands (which we will go over in section seven).
+Once you add a dataset into Qri, any peer that connects to your Qri node can look at and add your dataset using the `qri peers` and `qri list <peername>` commands.
 They can view your dataset regardless of whether or not that dataset is published to the registry.

 Publishing the dataset to the registry determines whether or not the dataset will show up in search results, not whether it is accessible by other Qri peers.